Infinite ergodic theory meets Boltzmann statistics: Time and ensemble-averages

 where

-The factor $2$ is a consequence of the diffusive nature of the process, which leads to the integration over the time-dependent partition function, hence this doubling effect might be widely observed.
+The factor $2$ is a consequence of the diffusive nature of the process, which leads to the integration over the time-dependent partition function, hence this doubling effect might be widely observed. {The numerical results which support Eq. \eqref{eqTA12}, were presented in our previous work, Ref. \cite{aghion2019non}, where we showed that the simulations agreed with the theory.
+Below, in Sec. \ref{ErgodicityIndDimensions}, we show numerical evidence for a variation of Eq. \eqref{eqTA12}, which is valid also in dimensions \eq{d\geq1}.}